-Global Outreach for Edification and Reconciliation, or more affectionately the GOER Ministry, is the lay-missions ministry of Faith Church.
-This ministry provides opportunities for our lay people to participate in short-term mission trips or ministry trips.
-Application to participate in a GOER trip should be made well in advance (we recommend at least 6 months before the date of the scheduled trip).
+Global Outreach for Edification and Reconciliation, or more affectionately the GOER Ministry, is the lay-missions ministry of Faith Church and Faith Global Missions.
+This ministry provides opportunities for laypeople and college students to participate in short-term mission trips or ministry trips.
+Application to participate in a GOER trip should be made well in advance (we recommend several months before the date of the scheduled trip).

-	From 1965 to 2006 participation in short-term missions (STM) has grown from a few hundred to an estimated four million people annually from the United States (Payne 2007, 2).
+Since 1992 participation in short-term missions (STM) has grown from about 250,000 to well over a million people annually from the United States.

 In the early years of short-term missions, evangelism was the primary purpose.
 Over the years, the purposes of STM projects has expanded.
-In 2006 trips to orphanages, medical/health projects and construction projects were the most popular with evangelism and missionary support ranking 12-14 in popularity.
-With the growing interest in short-term missions we have developed a written philosophy and policy for the STM ministry at Faith Church.
+In recent years trips to orphanages, medical/health projects and construction projects have become the most popular with evangelism and missionary support ranking 12-14 in popularity.
+With the growing interest in short-term missions we have developed a written philosophy and policy for the STM ministry at Faith Church and Faith Global Missions.,

 This ministry supplements and supports our method of providing financial support for select missionaries and ministries.

 The mission of the Faith Church's STM ministry is to please God through brief cross-cultural ministries of global outreach focused on leading people to Jesus Christ and equipping them to be more faithful disciples.
 To embody the spirit of our missions statement of leading people to reconciliation to God through Christ and equipping them to be faithful disciples our STM ministry is called Global Outreach for Edification and Reconciliation and will be referred to as the GOER ministry.

 The GOER ministry is to make disciples cross-culturally thereby strengthening the host-receivers and benefiting the local church as follows.